 216B.1691 Renewable energy objectives.

 Subdivision 1.
-Definitions. (a) "Eligible energy technology" means an energy technology that:
+Definitions. (a) Unless otherwise specified in law, "eligible energy technology" means an energy technology that:

-(2) was not mandated by state law or commission order enacted or issued prior to August 1, 2001.
+(2) was not mandated by Laws 1994, chapter 641, or by commission order issued pursuant to that chapter prior to August 1, 2001.

 (b) "Electric utility" means a public utility providing electric service, a generation and transmission cooperative electric association, or a municipal power agency.

 (c) "Total retail electric sales" means the kilowatt-hours of electricity sold in a year by an electric utility to retail customers of the electric utility or to a distribution utility for distribution to the retail customers of the distribution utility.